govlt/national-basemap/README.md

 Revolutionizing mapping technology for Lithuania with a free and completely open-source vector Basemap of Lithuania with no restrictions on usage.
-This project utilizes cutting-edge vector mapping technology, akin to giants like Google Maps, Apple Maps, and Mapbox, and is compliant with the VectorMapTiles standard.
+This project utilizes cutting-edge vector mapping technology, akin to giants like Google Maps, Apple Maps, and Mapbox, and is compliant with the OpenMapTiles standard.

 ## Key features